-When it comes to the marketing content you create for your business, the more strategic and integrated it is, the better.
-In this blog, we share how to develop an effective SWOT (strengths, weaknesses, opportunities, and threats) strategy for your marketing content.
+When it comes to content marketing for your business, the more strategic and integrated it is, the better.
+In this blog, we share how to develop an effective SWOT (strengths, weaknesses, opportunities, and threats) analysis for your content marketing.

 What Is Integrated Marketing?